f4him/react-demo-one/README.md

 # React Learning projects 1 of 5

-This project is 1 of the 5 projects I have done to learn react.
+This project is 1st of the 5 basic projects I have done to learn react.

 ## Learning Outcomes
 - basic syntaxes